Quantum Algorithm for Approximating Maximum Independent Sets: Conclusion

 \section{Conclusion}

-We have proposed a quantum algorithm for approximating the maximum independent set of a graph $G(n,m)$ by exploiting non-Abelian adiabatic mixing in the sub-Hilbert space of solutions and quantum annealing in the secondary Hamiltonian it generates.
-Our numerical experiments indicate that for both sparse and dense graphs we will get an independent set of almost $\alpha(G)$ size on average in the evolution time $T\sim n^2$.
+We have proposed a quantum algorithm for approximating the maximum independent set of a graph $G(n,m)$ by exploiting non-Abelian adiabatic mixing in the sub-Hilbert space of solutions and adiabatic evolution in the secondary Hamiltonian it generates.
+Our numerical experiments indicate that for both sparse and dense graphs on average we obtain an independent set of almost maximum size $\alpha(G)$ size in the evolution time $T\sim n^2$ with a single measurement.

-Our numerical results for small systems are encouraging.
-Note, however, that due to the exponential complexity of simulating qubit systems, we only calculated systems containing up to 20 qubits.
-We gave a heuristic argument that makes a systematic quantum advantage plausible.
-Analytic estimates would, of course, be highly desirable.
+While our numerical results are encouraging, they are limited to relatively small systems.
+Due to the exponential complexity of simulating qubit systems classically, we only calculated systems containing up to 20 qubits.
+We made a heuristic argument that makes a robust quantum advantage, extending to large $n$, seem plausible, but this question deserves much further attention.

 \acknowledgments FW is supported in part by the U.S. Department of Energy under grant DE-SC0012567, by the European Research Council under grant 742104, and by the Swedish Research Council under contract 335-2014-7424.
 BW is supported by the The National Key R\&D Program of China (Grants No.~2017YFA0303302, No.~2018YFA0305602), National Natural Science Foundation of China (Grant No. 11921005), and Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01).